Date of Manufacture for Bicycle Components

 Sugino Cranks

-Sugino has used at least five codes for their cranks.
+Sugino has used at least six codes for their cranks.

 The codes appear on the inside face of each crank arm.